-(If you cannot see this video in your RSS reader or email, you can watch it here.)
+(If you you cannot see this video in your RSS reader or email, click here.
+To download an audio mp3, click here.)

 The greatest ministry responsibility of a pastor’s life is noted in Acts 6: “But we will give ourselves continually to prayer, and to the ministry of the word” (Acts 6:4).